 From Aviemore, drive towards Cairngorm Mountain on the B970, turn right just before the Rothiemurchus Centre signposted B970 to Coylumbridge.
 After Feshie Bridge there is a turning on the right marked as a FCS car-park.
 Park there, and walk up a steep, short path to the sculptures.
 You can find more cheap car hire at http://www.carhirecomparison.ie/

 Scottish City Link and Megabus both serve Kingussie and Aviemore.
 The sculptures are accessible using the mainline Glasgow/Edinburgh to Inverness Whestrail line.
 Get off at Kingussie (if you have a bicycle or want to walk) and turn right onto the B970, passing the historic Ruthven Barracks, through Insch, and before you get to Feshie Bridge there’s the turning into the FCS car-park on the left.
 Getting off at Aviemore, take the 31 bus towards Cairngorm Mountain, getting off at the Rothiemurchus Centre, and walk along the back road (no path) B970 signposted to Coylumbridge to the sculpture trail.

 Accessibility & facilities:

 FCS have made the path around the sculptures accessible, a good hardcore track with gentle gradients.
 There is parking reserved at the entrance to the sculptures for disabled people.
 Picnic bench in the walled garden.
-Nearest public toilets are in Aviemore and Kingussie.
+Nearest public toilets are in Aviemore, Kingussie or Spanish Point.
 There is a small shop at Kincraig 2km from the Trail.
 Another option is Automatic Car Hire for those who find manual difficult to drive.

 The Trail is managed by Forestry Commission Scotland.